bernardshen/bernardshen.github.io/_pages/about.md

 News
 -----
-- Our new paper "Anole: An Elastic and Adaptive Memory-Disaggregated Caching System" has been accepted by SOSP'2023!
+- Our new paper *Anole: An Elastic and Adaptive Memory-Disaggregated Caching System* has been accepted by SOSP 2023!

 Selected Publications